-This unique qualification will give you an in-depth understanding of mental health issues, as well as an understanding of how to best design intervention and evaluation strategies for diverse client groups.
+This unique qualification will give you an in-depth understanding of mental health issues and conditions, as well the ability to how to best design intervention and evaluation strategies for patients across diverse backgrounds.

-You will also develop advanced interviewing and assessment skills.
+You will also develop advanced interviewing, assessment skills and knowledge of support services.

 For each course you study, you will need to allocate time for learning activities.
 Depending on your study mode this may include online discussion forums, virtual classroom sessions, lectures, tutorials, workshops and seminars.
 Plus you will need additional hours to study in your own time to complete assignments, readings and projects.
 As a general rule most postgraduate study is completed part-time and if you are studying full-time you would need to allocate 12 – 26 hours of study when at university and 14 – 28 hours of independent study per week.

 Your studies will incorporate practical, professionally-focused and research-based learning, so assessment types will vary.
 You can expect them to include: